I’m Dreaming of a Minimalist Christmas

 Fortunately, as my minimalist lifestyle became more understood and accepted, things changed.
 At first, people despaired about what to get me.
 “You’re so hard to shop for!” was a common refrain.
 Eventually, though, there came a point where I could rest easy; the vast majority of gifts I received were of a consumable nature (food, wine, homemade cookies).
 Better yet, many friends were happy to get together for a holiday lunch or dinner in lieu of exchanging presents.

 In fact, as awkward as the topic often was to address, it seemed that the end of a gift exchange brought a sense of relief all around.
-I honestly think that a lot fewer presents would change hands if people had an easy way to say “Let’s stop.”
-While I’ve never personally used one, I like the idea of a gift exemption certificate, as shown here and here.
+I honestly think that a lot fewer presents would change hands if people had an easy way to say “Let’s stop” (like this gift exemption certificate).

 If you’d like to join me in making this holiday a minimalist one, here are some ideas to consider: